uthark/blog/content/post/2018-01-22-go-restful-yaml.markdown

 ```

-For implementing actual reading/writing of YAML I use library called [go-yaml].
-The implementation is straightforward, just call [`Marshal`](https://godoc.org/gopkg.in/yaml.v2#Marshal) and [`Unmarshal`](https://godoc.org/gopkg.in/yaml.v2#Unmarshal) methods and do an error processing.
+For implementing actual reading/writing of YAML, I use a library called [go-yaml].
+The implementation is straightforward; call [`Marshal`](https://godoc.org/gopkg.in/yaml.v2#Marshal) and [`Unmarshal`](https://godoc.org/gopkg.in/yaml.v2#Unmarshal) methods and do an error processing.

-The final step is to register newly written `YamlReaderWriter` in go-restful container during application startup.
+The final step is registering the newly written `YamlReaderWriter` in the go-restful container during application startup.

 ``` go